Skip to content

 Can a digital PDF serve as proof of address?

 Yes.
-Documents downloaded from utility provider portals, online banking platforms or HMRC digital accounts are accepted on the same basis as paper documents.
+Documents downloaded from utility provider portals, online banking platforms or myGov/ATO digital accounts are accepted on the same basis as paper documents.
 The document must show the customer's full name, residential address and a date within the required validity period.
 There is no legal basis for rejecting a document solely because it is in digital format.

 How long is a proof of address document valid?